Souss-Massa

-Souss-Massa (سوس ماسة) is one of the twelve regions of Morocco.
+سوس ماسة) is one of the twelve regions of Morocco.
 It covers an area of 51,642 km^{2} and had a population of 3,020,431 as of the 2024 Moroccan census.
 The capital of the region is Agadir.

 Geography

-Arid view of the Talaïnt road.

 Souss-Massa borders the regions of Marrakesh-Safi to the north, Drâa-Tafilalet to the northeast and Guelmim-Oued Noun to the southwest.
 To the southeast is Algeria's Tindouf Province.
 The region faces the Atlantic Ocean on its western side: much of the coast is protected by Souss-Massa National Park.
 The interior of the region is dominated by the Anti-Atlas mountain range, while the Sous River runs across the northern part of the region, in the valley between the Anti-Atlas and the High Atlas.
 The capital Agadir is located at the mouth of the Sous.
 Toubkal National Park extends into the northeastern corner of the region.